Boost Traffic and Leads with Programmatic SEO

 • Automatic Meta Tags: Ghost automatically creates SEO-friendly meta titles and descriptions for the posts, which helps search engines understand the content on the pages.

-• Structured Data: Ghost supports Schema.org markup, which means it can generate structured data for the posts automatically.
-This helps search engines to understand the content and context of the site, which can improve site visibility in search results.
+• Structured Data: Ghost supports Schema.org markup, which automatically generates structured data for the posts.
+This helps search engines understand the site's content and context, which can improve its visibility in search results.

-The weaknesses that made the team feel somewhat inconvenient include:
+The weaknesses that made the team feel somewhat uncomfortable included:

-• Limited Extensibility: the lack of plugins limit the ability to add custom functionalities.
+• Limited Extensibility: the lack of plugins limits the ability to add custom functionalities.

 • Learning Curve for Developers: Ghost is built on Node.js, which is not as widely used or familiar as PHP (which WordPress, for example, is built on).

-If we had a chance to consider a programmatic SEO project from scratch, we can consider more options than Ghost, since we have walked through all the challenges, and there are always new technical inventions.
-For example, developers mentioned Astro.build (SEO friendly, great performance optimization, and html streaming loading), and using next.js to render multiple pages for our react projects.
+If we had a chance to consider a programmatic SEO project from scratch, we could contemplate more options than Ghost since we have walked through all the challenges, and there are always new technical inventions.
+For example, developers mentioned Astro.build (SEO friendly, great performance optimization, and HTML streaming loading), and use next.js to render multiple pages for our React projects.
+The discussion of potential improvements keep our developers engaged and inspired to explore new technologies and solutions for our programmatic SEO strategy.

-A number of regularly scheduled jobs are set in place to retrieve and refresh data periodically.
-We also have back-up logics in case any of the scheduled jobs go wrong.
+We set up several regularly scheduled jobs to retrieve and refresh data periodically.
+We also have backup logic in case any of the scheduled jobs go wrong.

-Above all, making sure the whole site is SEO-friendly is important.
-Otherwise, no matter how good our content is, Google won’t be able to pick them up.
-For this, we refer to Google’s developer guide (i.e. Search Engine Optimization Starter Guide) frequently, and we also use a number of 3-rd party tools (i.e. Semrush, PageSpeed Insights) to run tests against the site and fix issues as they are found.
-Even after the project has been released, it was worth paying attention to their alert emails or checking these sites periodically for any new issues.
+Above all, making sure the entire site is SEO-friendly is essential.
+Otherwise, no matter how good our content is, Google won't be able to pick it up.
+We frequently refer to Google's developer guide (i.e., Search Engine Optimization Starter Guide) and also use several 3rd party tools (i.e., Semrush, PageSpeed Insights) to run tests and fix issues as they are found.
+Even after the project is released, it is worth paying attention to alert emails or checking these sites periodically for any new issues.

-We use Hubspot to gather lead info, trigger internal notifications/workflows to follow up, and generate reports.
-We also use Heap and Microsoft Clarity to track actual user interaction on the page and calculate the conversion rate.
+We use Hubspot to gather lead info, trigger internal notifications/workflows to follow up and generate reports.
+We also use Heap and Microsoft Clarity to track user interaction on the page and calculate the conversion rate.

 How Did We Do and Next Steps

-The first batch of companies were released in November 2022.
-Up until now, there are almost 400 companies.
+The first batch of companies was released in November 2022.
+There are now almost 400 companies.

-You can see a steady increase of leads brought in by this project (Figure 3).
+You can see a steady increase in leads brought in by this project (Figure 3).

 SEO Leads Added All Time